MicrosoftDocs/power-pages-docs/power-pages-docs/go-live/checklist.md

 # Announce Portal & Invite Users

 You want the world to know about your project, or maybe not.
-But you certainly do If you have passive use-case or self-registration.
+But you certainly do.
+If you have passive use-case or self-registration.
 Consider sending a newsletter and inviting your end-customer user base to the site and let them know what they can expect to do and the value it serves to them.

 If you know your end-customers already - bring them in and use the invitation process <link>

-Format the Email to include final production custom domain URL and be sure to provide guidance on what they should expect in terms of identity provider as they could mean they can use an existing on or they would need to also create a login profile inside of your identity provider during invitation redemption or self-registration process on your site.
+Format the Email to include final production custom domain URL and be sure to provide guidance on what they should expect in terms of identity provider as they could mean they can use an existing on or they would need to also create a sign in profile inside of your identity provider during invitation redemption or self-registration process on your site.

 # Assign Licensing Capacity